AudioFluff/PyPhonic/docs/faq.rst

 Any global variables instantiated in one instance of the VST will be available in other instances of the VST, and vice versa.
 They are shared.
 If instances are running the same code or refer to variables which have the same name that are _not_ only used in the `process` function, this can be confusing, you may want to namespace them (e.g. give each instance its own dataclass with those variables, or just change the names).

+14. Can the `process` function be async?
+Can I use `asyncio`?

+You can use `asyncio`, but your process function must be synchronous not `async def`.
+Depending what you're doing this means that a single PyPhonic VST instance might benefit from async, but multiple instances will not yield control to each other.
+The thinking was that since they're likely tied up doing math, async would not be much use.